Returning you safely to Earth.

 What is a compatibility check?

 During a compatibility check a trial deployment is made under the careful observation of a qualified expert.
 The check tests that the reserve can be easily released from the harness and inner container with the deployment handle.
 It is most important that nothing obstructs this proceedure.
 Correct reserve attachment to harness load loops and that the reserve is the correct size for the deployment container is also checked.
-Once all the checks have been made, the reserve needs to be re-fitted to the harness in exactly the same way as before!
+Once all the checks have been made, the reserve inner container needs to be re-fitted to the harness in exactly the same way as before!

 How often should a reserve be re-packed?

-We recommend re-packing a reserve every 6 months, or immediately should it have come in contact with water.
+We recommend re-packing a reserve every 12 months, or immediately should it have come in contact with water.
 Regular re-packing helps speedy and reliable deployment in the event of an emergency.
 Packing and fitting should be performed by a qualified expert.
 We also recommend regular pre-flight checks of container splints and deployment handle attachment – release and re-attach any velcro strips and move the splints a little to prevent them from getting stuck tight.
-If you’re flying costal sites or in the winter, check your reserve more regularly for any signs of corrosion
+If you’re flying costal sites or in the winter, check your reserve more regularly for any signs of corrosion.

 Does the PEPPER CROSS LIGHT drift to achieve its sink rate?